Skip to contents

 df

-tibble, with columns datetime, consumption, production
+tibble, with columns datetime, consumption, production.
+Optional columns: import_capacity and export_capacity for dynamic capacities.

 original_df